 Things can be not only overwhelming when you are completely clueless about screen printing but want to familiarize yourself with screen printing at the same time.
-Most screen printing kits will assume that you are at least somewhat familiar with the act of screen printing in terms of what kinds of materials you need to use, among other things.
+Unfortunately, most screen printing kits will assume that you are at least somewhat familiar with the act of screen printing in terms of what kinds of materials you need to use, among other things.

 You also get a couple of things with MQ’s screen printing kit that you don’t usually get with other screen printing kits.
 The first of these are waterproof transparency sheets.
 Because they can resist ink very easily, they will make transfers very easy.
 The masking tape it comes with also makes things very easy as it leaves no traces.

-Most photo emulsion formulas require you to work in a darkroom or any other place that is light safe.
-This is not the case with the Diazo and this is perhaps its best quality.
+Most photo emulsion formulas require you to work in a darkroom or any other place that is light-safe.
+This is not the case with the Diazo, and this is perhaps its best quality.
 You’ll be able to work with the kit practically anywhere with it.

 Nearly all screen printing kits are incomplete in some way.
 They either contain frames and plenty of printing film, but they won’t contain any stencil equipment.
-The opposite is also true; they’ll contain stencil equipment but won’t contain frames or transfer paper.
+The opposite is also true; they contain stencil equipment but won’t contain frames or transfer paper.
 Dealing with this is frustrating.

-Jacquard’s printing kit is very limited when it comes to other kinds of materials that you might need in case you make mistakes or if you want to create more complicated designs.
+Jacquard’s printing kit is minimal when it comes to other kinds of materials that you might need in case you make mistakes or if you want to create more complicated designs.
 It comes with no stencil equipment and nothing that allows you to peel off what you just created.
 You’ll need to have those materials on hand.